Luigi-Crisci/luigi-crisci.github.io/_pages/about.md

 permalink: /about/
 ---

-Hi, I'm Luigi and I'm a Computer Science student at University of Salerno.
+Hi, I'm Luigi and I'm a Computer Science student at University of Salerno 🏫.
-Currently I'm following a Master course about *Cloud Computing*, which is my main focus now but I have also interest in distributed computing, algorithms and operating systems.
+I've a bachelor degree and currently I'm following a Master course about *Cloud Computing*, which is my main focus now but I have also interest in distributed computing, algorithms and operating systems.
+In this site you'll find a bunch of things that I've done in my life, information about teaching activity and probably a lot of random stuff 🐲

 Other than a job, Computer Science is a passion that follows me since I got my first computer 15 years ago and became part of who I am now.
 This makes me a very curious and enterprising person, always ready to learn something new, but also a very dedicated person who is not afraid of working hard to achieve his objectives.